richard-shi/dotfiles/README.md

 Installation
 ============

-Clone the repo in your Home directory
+Clone repo into the $HOME directory, then navigate into the dotfiles/ directory.
+Run the ./create_links.sh script to create symbolic links to all dot files in the parent directory